Boston Housing Market: Trends & Prices (2025)

 North End

-North End is the second most-walkable neighborhood in all of Boston, so be ready to hit the pavement.
-If you get tired of walking, you can stop to enjoy a yummy plate of pasta as North End is where Boston’s Little Italy resides.
+North End is the third most-walkable neighborhood in all of Boston, so be ready to hit the pavement.
+If you get tired of walking, you can stop to enjoy a yummy plate of pasta, because North End is where Boston’s Little Italy resides.

 The Italian roots of the neighborhood are slowly being overshadowed by businesses attracted to the waterfront proximity, but there is still a lot of old world charm to be found in the North End.